Iranian Journal of War and Public Health

 Rights and permissions

-Abstract (143 Views)
+Abstract (904 Views)

-Leishmaniasis is a parasitic disease caused by the Leishmania parasite, transmitted to humans through the bite of an infected sand-fly.
-The disease manifests in four primary clinical manifestations: visceral, cutaneous, diffuse cutaneous, and post-kalaazar dermal.
-The disease's clinical manifestations depend on the Leishmania species and their immune response.
-Current antileishmanial drugs include amphotericin B, antimonials, sitamaquine, pentamidine, paromomycin, and miltefosine.
-However, these drugs have drawbacks, such as resistance to pentavalent antimonials and nephrotoxicity.
-The World Health Organization suggests using plants as a healing agent with good efficacy and affordability.
-Conyza Canadensis, a biennial plant, has been used for wound healing and has shown efficacy against gram-positive and gram-negative bacteria
+Aims: Leishmaniasis is a parasitic disease caused by the Leishmania parasite, transmitted through the bite of an infected sandfly.
+The disease presents in four primary clinical forms: visceral, cutaneous, diffuse cutaneous, and post-kala-azar dermal leishmaniasis.
+The clinical manifestations vary depending on the Leishmania species and the host's immune response.
+Current treatments include antileishmanial drugs such as amphotericin B, antimonials, sitamaquine, pentamidine, paromomycin, and miltefosine.
+However, these drugs present challenges, including resistance to pentavalent antimonials and nephrotoxicity.
+The World Health Organization recommends exploring plants as therapeutic agents due to their efficacy and affordability.
+Conyza Canadensis, a biennial plant, has been utilized for wound healing and has shown efficacy against both gram-positive and gram-negative bacteria.
+This study aimed to investigate the anti-leishmanial effect of extracts from C. canadensis on the Iraqi strain of Leishmania tropica.

 Keywords: